ilaxmisingh/OCTANET-JANUARY/README.md

 # OCTANET-JANUARY
-This is the task-1 of Octanet Private Limited Internship.(Landing Page)
+This is the task-1 of Octanet Private Limited Internship(Landing Page).